civicrm/civicrm-user-guide/docs/membership/online-membership-sign-up.md

 (including testing your membership pages), and the ways in which you can integrate membership sign up pages into your website.

-Before reading this chapter, you may wish to read the chapter *Defining memberships* which gives useful background to many concepts (like membership types, membership statuses, and so on).
+Before reading this chapter, you may wish to read the chapter [*Defining memberships*](https://docs.civicrm.org/user/en/latest/membership/defining-memberships) which gives useful background to many concepts (like membership types and membership statuses).

 ## About membership sign up pages